Last Updated on July 28, 2022 by Michelle Ball

 The alert parent may then stop the student’s expulsion hearing from proceeding.

 Right to Appeal Expulsions in Breach of Timelines

 If the school district moves forward with a student expulsion hearing regardless of messing up due to summer “schooldays” being ignored or not counted, this error could give a parent the right to appeal to the county board of education.

 The County Board of Education can overturn any discipline that resulted from the untimely expulsion hearing.

 So, if a student did something at the end of the last schoolyear and is facing an expulsion hearing in the fall, or late summer, parents may want to check calendars.
 Once the days are counted as per the law, it may just be that the expulsion was improper and can be attacked or even reversed.

-California student attorney Michelle Ball helps students with expulsion hearings and suspensions, expulsion appeals, suspensions, challenging suspensions and other discipline issues.
-As a student lawyer in Sacramento, Michelle Ball helps across California in Redding, Roseville, Los Angeles, Paradise, Ventura, Elk Grove, South San Francisco, Daly City and beyond.
+California student attorney Michelle Ball helps students with expulsions, suspensions, and other discipline issues.
+As an education lawyer in Sacramento, Michelle Ball helps across California in Redding, Roseville, Los Angeles, Paradise, Ventura, Elk Grove, South San Francisco, Daly City and beyond.